protobuf:generate-test

 1.2.0 |

-Whether to ignore the <dependencies/> blocks in the Maven project when discovering *.proto files to add to the import paths.
+Ignore the <dependencies/> blocks in the Maven project when discovering *.proto files to add to the import paths.

-Generally you will want to leave this enabled unless you have a very specific case where you wish to take control of how dependency resolution works.
+Generally users will want to leave this enabled unless they have a very specific case where they wish to take control of how dependency resolution works.
 Default: false |

 <importDependencies> |